 - meet English language proficiency requirements for admission or complete required English language courses,

 - meet additional spoken English proficiency requirements, and

-- participate in the International Teaching Assistant Program at the Center for Instructional Development and Research (CIDR).
+- participate in the International Teaching Assistant Program at the Center for Teaching and Learning (CTL).

 English Language Proficiency Requirement for Admission

 To receive a TA appointment, graduate students who are not native English speakers must fulfill the English language proficiency requirements as stated in Graduate School Memorandum 8 by submitting test scores or by completing required English language courses.

 In addition, graduate students who are not native speakers of English must meet the spoken English proficiency requirement1 in one of the following three ways before they can be assigned teaching duties2: